dini-ag-kim/holding-ontology/holding.md

 [Agent]: #agent

 An **Agent** is a person, organization, group or any other entity that can held items and provide services.
-The agent class is defined by the [FOAF Ontology].
+The Agent class is defined by the [FOAF Ontology].

     foaf:Agent a owl:Class ;
         rdfs:label "agent" ;